-More than 20 years after the peace deal, Bosnia and Herzegovina is still challenged by ethnic tensions.
-But NED partners are using innovative methods to bridge ethnic divides, promote dialogue and cooperation among youth, and encourage their civic participation.
+More than 20 years after the Dayton Peace Accords, Bosnia and Herzegovina is still challenged by ethnic tensions.
+But NED partners are using innovative methods to bridge ethnic divides, promote reconciliation, and encourage civic activism among youth.

 A leading example of this work is the Post-Conflict Research Center, a local nonprofit organization “dedicated to restoring a culture of peace.”
 The Center’s “Ordinary Heroes” project brings citizens together to gather and record stories of rescues during conflict undertaken at great personal risk.
 The Center produces documentaries which depict the real-life stories of Bosnian citizens who, by choosing to rescue the ‘other,’ became heroes in a time when some in their country were committing acts of genocide.
 Each 30-minute episode documents the stories of rescuers and those they saved.
 The series provides insight into the impact of rescuer behavior on the processes of reconciliation, peacebuilding, and intercultural understanding.

 The Center is also helping young people to learn from this older generation of heroes.
 Through a training and mentorship program, young people develop their skills as multimedia content producers so they can directly contribute to the dialogue on transitional justice.
 The young storytellers produce pieces about individuals who are currently involved in transitional justice, peacebuilding, or interethnic cooperation initiatives in their communities; stories about rescuers who risked their lives to help members of another ethnic group during the war; and stories about a person who exemplifies moral courage today, either by helping members of another ethnic group or by standing up for the rights of minorities.